-In the Immigration Law Clinic students provide in-depth legal assistance to low-income clients on immigration matters, including VAWA, adjustment of status, specialized visas (U and T), as well as representation before the Immigration Court in removal proceedings.
-The Clinic has represented immigrants from Mexico, Guatemala, Honduras, El Salvador, Costa Rica, Nigeria, Egypt, the Philippines, Turkmenistan, and Russia.
+In the Immigration Law Clinic, students provide in-depth legal assistance to low-income clients on immigration matters, including VAWA, adjustment of status, specialized visas (U and T), Special Immigrant Juvenile Petitions, as well as representation before the Immigration Court in removal proceedings.
+The Clinic has represented immigrants from many countries including Mexico, Guatemala, Honduras, El Salvador, Costa Rica, Nigeria, Kenya, India, Egypt, the Philippines, Turkmenistan, and Russia.

 A unique aspect of the Immigration Clinic is that students work on all phases of the case from the initial consultation to preparing the closing letters.
 Clinic students interview and counsel clients, as well as prepare declarations, legal briefs and supporting exhibits in their representation of clients before the US Citizenship and Immigration Service.
 Students also represent clients in adversarial hearings before the Immigration Court.
 The Clinic transforms students into skilled practitioners ready for successful careers through the opportunity to work with many diverse clients and extensive training from talented faculty.